Q. What is the Pine River Sports Association, Ltd? (PRSA)

-Q. Is the PRSA affiliated with other shooting groups?
+Q. Is the PRSA affiliated with other training or shooting groups?

 A. Yes.
-The PRSA is affiliated with the National Rifle Association (NRA), the Civilian Marksmanship Program (CMP) and Wisconsin Firearms Owners, Ranges, Clubs & Educators (Wisconsin FORCE), The Well Armed Women and Southwest Technical College Shooting Team.
+The PRSA is affiliated with the National Rifle Association (NRA), the Civilian Marksmanship Program (CMP) and Wisconsin Firearms Owners, Ranges, Clubs & Educators (Wisconsin FORCE), The Well Armed Women (TWAW) and Southwest Technical College Shooting Team.
 The RC Youth Division is also affiliated with 4-H and American Legion shooting programs.
 Direct links to these groups are provided on the “Links” page.

 Q. Is membership in any of the preceding groups required to become a member of the PRSA?